Norton Priory has been shortlisted for a RICS North West award in the Tourism and Leisure category.

-Designed using forms common to an historic setting and of a scale and mass that could have been part of a monastic complex, the viewing gallery offers visitors views out across the Priory’s ruins to improve visitor understanding of the archeologically important medieval site.
+Designed using forms common to an historic setting, and of a scale and mass that could have been part of a monastic complex, the viewing gallery offers visitors views out across the Priory’s ruins to improve visitor understanding of the archaeologically important medieval site.

 A new entrance building was also developed to replace a previously obscure approach and to provide a central point of access to the undercroft, ground-floor exhibition space as well as improved café and retail facilities.

 Predominantly made of glass, this building exposes elements of the site’s archaeology from the exterior, and serves to tie the museum’s artefacts to their historic context, while ensuring that the site’s centrepiece – the medieval undercroft – is visible at the earliest point in the visitor experience; inviting visitors to explore the site

 The finished project has increased the museum’s exhibition space by 60% allowing the full breadth of the museum’s collections to go on display for the first time.
 In just three months after reopening, the museum trebled its visitor numbers, welcoming more than 10,000 people.